 Friday, May 31st | 6:30 - 8:30pm | Free and open to the public

 ABOUT THE EXHIBITION:

-I weave pieces embedded with data about topics ranging from youth incarceration to the global environment in order to draw attention to important, yet often overlooked topics.
-Currently I am focused on retreating glaciers, declining ice masses, and the changing Arctic as visual symbols of our impact on the world around us.
-After traveling to the Arctic archipelago of Svalbard for an artist residency to research our changing climate firsthand, I was struck by the amount of plastic and garbage from all over the world that washes up on these extremely remote islands near the North Pole.
-I plan to weave a new body of work, which will communicate statistics about our changing environment, incorporate imagery from remote places directly impacted by these changes, record information about the polar region, and explore potential solutions to have a positive impact on preserving these parts of our planet.
-The pieces will incorporate plastic collected from the Arctic shores and other repurposed materials, along with sustainable fibers.
-I plan to work both traditionally as well as more sculpturally as I integrate these concepts into my fiber-based work.
+Kim Mirus weaves pieces embedded with data about topics ranging from youth incarceration to the environment in order to draw attention to important yet often overlooked subjects.
+Arctic Threads is focused on retreating glaciers, declining ice masses, and the changing Arctic as visual symbols of our impact on the world around us.
+After traveling to the Arctic archipelago of Svalbard for an artist residency to research our changing climate firsthand, Kim was struck by the amount of plastic and garbage from all over the world that washes up on these extremely remote islands near the North Pole, and by how quickly the Arctic is transforming.
+This new body of entirely handwoven work created with sustainable fibers is inspired by data about our changing environment and imagery from remote places directly impacted by these changes.
+One weaving incorporates plastic collected from the Arctic shores, a place never inhabited by humans.
+Hoping to explore potential solutions for the preservation of these critically important parts of our planet, Kim has also incorporated information about conservation efforts that have had a positive impact.